 The corporate income tax is levied on corporations that engage in business within Arizona.
-The tax rate is 4.9% of taxable income in TY 2020.
+The tax rate is 4.9% of taxable income in TY 2021.
 A multi-state company must allocate a portion of its income to Arizona based on its Arizona property, payroll, and sales.
 Beginning in TY 2017, a multi-state corporation can also elect to allocate its income to Arizona based solely on its sales in the state.

-The corporate income tax is an important revenue source for the state, representing 4.7% of total General Fund revenue collections in FY 2020.
-However, Laws 2011, 2nd Special Session, Chapter 1 reduced the tax rate over a period of 4 years, beginning in TY 2014.
+The corporate income tax is an important revenue source for the state, representing 5.9% of total General Fund revenue collections in FY 2021.
 A portion of corporate income tax collections (along with individual income tax collections) is shared with incorporated cities and towns within the state.